 Fruits: This recipe also works with frozen raspberries, peaches, or even a mixed berry blend.

 Yes.
-Adding a protein shake into your day can help increase your overall protein intake which helps to keep you full (no mindless snacking!) as well as boost your immune system and metabolism.
+Adding a protein shake into your day can help increase your overall protein intake, which helps to keep you full (no mindless snacking!) as well as boost your immune system and metabolism.

-Other Dairy-Free High-Protein Shakes
+More Dairy-Free High-Protein Shakes You'll Love

 Creamy Blueberry Protein Shake